 What are South Dakota School of Mines and Technology's Tuition and Fees?

 What does it cost to attend South Dakota School of Mines and Technology?
-Below we’ve mapped out the tuition and fees that will help you understand how much you will pay for South Dakota School of Mines and Technology.
+Below we’ve mapped out the tuition, fees, and room and board that will help you understand how much you will pay for South Dakota School of Mines and Technology.
 We’ve also included financial aid information to help you pay for college.
 If you’d like to get a personal estimated cost of attendance based on your situation, use our free cost calculator.

 What does it cost to attend South Dakota School of Mines and Technology?